quasariumm/BUas_Intake/README.md

 On the line below you can put the required money bags.

 #### [BouncyObjects]
-Each following line represents a BouncyObject, so a block that the ball bounces of.
+Each following line represents a BouncyObject, a block that the ball bounces off.
 Every line has the format `(STARTX,STARTY) (ENDX,ENDY) COR (ORX,ORY)`.
 The start and end coordinates are in _units_.
 The BouncyObject spans from the top-left corner of the start tile to the bottom-right corner of the end tile.
-`COR` stands for _Coefficient of Restitution_ and is the factor that the speed of the ball gets multiplied by when it bounces of the object.
+`COR` stands for _Coefficient of Restitution_ and is the factor that the speed of the ball gets multiplied by when it bounces off the object.
 `(ORX,ORY)` is the orientation of the object (always `(1,0)`).

 ### .qd
 These are the dialogue files (Quasar Dialogue).
 To make a dialogue you can use the following commands, each on its own line:
 - `SAY`: Shows text on the text bubble at the bottom of the screen.
-Uses a typewriter effect to make the text appear.
+It uses a typewriter effect to make the text appear.
 This command is followed by a message (string) with quotation marks (`"<MESSAGE>"`).
 - `TEXT`: Shows text in the center of the screen.
 This command is followed by a string with quotation marks.
 - `WAIT`: Waits for the specified amount of seconds.
 This command is followed by a number that can be a floating point number.
 - `ENABLE_DIALOGUE`: Enables the dialogue and makes it so that the text bubble is drawn on the screen.
 This command is run by default at the beginning of every dialogue (so no need to put it at the start).